RaiderKnight/RK-LifePlay-Mods-Flix/README.md

 <p>LifePlay Mods Flix is a mod manager for the game LifePlay.
 Still in W.I.P</p>
 <p>Dedicated to the best mods and those that are compatible with the Remake.<br>
 <br>
-<p>LifePlay Mods Flix is based on <a href="https://github.com/NickNo-dev/LP-ModManager">LP-ModManager plugin made by NickNo</a>, but with a lots of difference and improvement:</p>
+<p>LifePlay Mods Flix is based on the idea of <a href="https://github.com/NickNo-dev/LP-ModManager">LP-ModManager plugin made by NickNo</a>, but with a lots of difference and improvement:</p>
 <ol>
 <li> It is maintained</li>
 <li> New design</li>